smartcraze/Data-Structure-Algorithm/15 Graphs/01 Learning/01_intro.md

 - it is an array of boolean values, where each value represents whether the corresponding node has been visited
 - it is initialized to false for all nodes
 - when a node is visited, its corresponding value in the visited array is set to true

+# Traversal Technique
+- Breadth First Search (BFS)
+- Depth First Search (DFS)

+## BFS
+- BFS is a graph traversal algorithm that starts at the root node and explores all the neighboring nodes at the same depth level before moving on to the nodes at the next depth level
+- it is used to find the shortest path between two nodes in a graph
+- it is also used to find all the nodes that are reachable from a given node in a graph
+- it is implemented using a queue data structure
+- it is a level order traversal of the graph